JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 S4 is the **Satellite Simulations and Data Assimilation Studies** supercomputer located at the University of Wisconsin-Madison's Space Science and Engineering Center.

-The S4 system currently only supports intel compilers.
+The S4 system currently only supports Intel compilers.
 Furthermore, S4 uses the `slurm <https://slurm.schedmd.com/>`_ task manager for parallel mpi jobs.
 Though some slurm implementations allow you to use the usual mpi job scripts :code:`mpirun` or :code:`mpiexec`, these may not function properly on S4.
 Instead, you are advised to use the slurm run script :code:`srun`.

 The following bash shell commands are necessary to access the installed spack-stack modules (substitute equivalent csh shell commands as appropriate):